OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ## Jargon

 ***Play the Odds.*** Within this ruleset, static values often replace variable dice mechanics to speed up gameplay; `this value will be highlighted within the rules`.
 If a character wishes to make a dice roll in place of the static value, they may do so, but not without risk.
-All static values are calculated using the average of the variable dice mechanic or approximately 50% of the intended die/dice range.
+All static values are calculated using the average of the dice mechanic involved or approximately 50% of the intended die/dice range.
 Should a player choose to play the odds, they have roughly a 50/50 chance of attaining a higher or lower value; the gamemaster should always point out this fact before the player proceeds.
 If the player moves forward with the roll and obtains a lower number than the provided static value, they must accept the new value rolled. `The player may not circumvent the new value rolled by any means.`